-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (2) A WHS management plan must include the following: - (a) the names, positions and health and safety responsibilities of all persons at the workplace whose positions or roles involve specific health and safety responsibilities in connection with the project; - (b) the arrangements in place, between any persons conducting a business or undertaking at the workplace where the construction project is being undertaken, for consultation, cooperation and the coordination of activities in relation to compliance with their duties under the Act and these regulations; - (c) the arrangements in place for managing any work health and safety incidents that occur; - (d) any site-specific health and safety rules, and the arrangements for ensuring that all persons at the workplace are informed of these rules; - (e) the arrangements for the collection and any assessment, monitoring and review of safe work method statements at the workplace.
+- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units. - (2) A WHS management plan must include the following- - (a) the names, positions and health and safety responsibilities of all persons at the workplace whose positions or roles involve specific health and safety responsibilities in connection with the project,

+- (b) the arrangements in place, between any persons conducting a business or undertaking at the workplace where the construction project is being undertaken, for consultation, co-operation and the co-ordination of activities in relation to compliance with their duties under the Act and this Regulation, - (c) the arrangements in place for managing any work health and safety incidents that occur, - (d) any site-specific health and safety rules, and the arrangements for ensuring that all persons at the workplace are informed of these rules, - (e) the arrangements for the collection and any assessment, monitoring and review of safe work method statements at the workplace.

-310. WHS management plan - duty to inform
+310 WHS management plan-duty to inform

-The principal contractor for a construction project must ensure, so far as is reasonably practicable, that each person who is to carry out construction work in connection with the project is, before commencing work, made aware of -
+The principal contractor for a construction project must ensure, so far as is reasonably practicable, that each person who is to carry out construction work in connection with the project is, before commencing work, made aware of-

-- (a) the content of the WHS management plan for the workplace; and - (b) the person's right to inspect the WHS management plan under regulation 313.
+- (a) the content of the WHS management plan for the workplace, and - (b) the person's right to inspect the WHS management plan under clause 313.